Unlawful Sex with a Minor

 If you were arrested or believe that you might be under investigation for alleged unlawful sexual activity with a minor in Central Florida, it is in your best interest to exercise your right to remain silent until you have legal representation.
-Ashley M. Aulls, P.A. aggressively defends clients accused of sex crimes in New Port Richey, Inverness, Spring Hill, Wildwood, Brooksville, Weeki Wachee, and many surrounding areas of Hernando County.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients accused of sex crimes in New Port Richey, Inverness, Spring Hill, Wildwood, Brooksville, Weeki Wachee, and many surrounding areas of Hernando County.

 Florida Unlawful Sex with a Minor Information Center